Battle’s national cup final to be played at League One ground

 The Baptists have come through four rounds to reach this season’s final, defeating St Mary’s West Croydon 3-2 in round two, Newgen (Kent) 4-1 in round three, St Teresa’s Norris Green (Liverpool) 4-2 in the quarter-finals and Bankhall Mission (Liverpool) 2-1 in the semi-finals.

-Battle still have one more East Sussex League Premier Division match to play before the final, which will be against another team from Liverpool.
+Battle still have one more East Sussex League Premier Division match to play before the final.

 They will host Robertsbridge United on Saturday April 27 seeking a victory which would secure the runners-up spot and possibly even the title - if current second-placed side Sidley United lose at home to Robertsbridge this coming Saturday.